Waterwood-network/whitepaper/docs/waterwood-smart-contracts.md

 Both WATER and WOOD tokens implement the OpenZeppelin ERC20 compatible `function approve(address _spender, uint256 _value) public returns (bool success)`

-As noted in Ethereum EIP-20: <https://eips.ethereum.org/EIPS/eip-20>
+As noted in EIP-20: <https://eips.ethereum.org/EIPS/eip-20>

 NOTE: To prevent attack vectors like the one [described here](https://docs.google.com/document/d/1YLPtQxZu1UAvO9cZ1O2RPXBbT0mooh4DYKjA_jp-RLM/) and discussed [here](https://docs.google.com/document/d/1YLPtQxZu1UAvO9cZ1O2RPXBbT0mooh4DYKjA_jp-RLM/), clients SHOULD make sure to create user interfaces in such a way that they set the allowance first to 0 before setting it to another value for the same spender. **THOUGH The contract itself shouldn’t enforce it, to allow backwards compatibility with contracts deployed before**